-One of Belmar's most treasured environmental gems is a nesting refuge for endangered coastal birds such as the black skimmer.
-The refuge is nestled in a remote protected area of the Shark River Inlet between the Belmar Fishing Club and the neighboring town of Avon by the Sea.
+Some of Belmar's most treasured environmental gems are nesting refuges for endangered coastal birds such as the American Osytercatcher.
+One such refuge is nestled in a remote protected area of the Shark River Inlet between the Belmar Fishing Club and the neighboring town of Avon by the Sea.

 According to the Conserve Wildlife Foundation of New Jersey, "Piping plovers, least terns, and black skimmers, referred to collectively as beach nesting birds, are among New Jersey’s rarest and most threatened wildlife species."
 The American oystercatcher has been named a "species of special concern," and the piping plover has been designated as threatened by the U.S. Fish & Wildlife Service since 1986 (source).

-Should you come across the protected nesting bird habitat while walking on the Belmar beach, please respect the posted signs and do not disturb the birds' breeding ground.
+Should you come across any of the protected nesting bird habitats while walking on the Belmar beach, please respect the posted signs and do not disturb the birds' breeding ground.
 Belmar allows licensed, leashed dogs on the beach from October 1 through April 30.
 If you're walking your dog near the birds' habitat during this time, please keep your pet out of the roped-off area.

 In addition, while we ALWAYS strongly discourage daily beach visitors from leaving their trash on the beach (seriously, who does that?!), cleaning up after yourself is especially important near the birds' breeding area to avoid attracting predators such as gulls, raccoons, foxes and even cats that might harm the vulnerable eggs and chicks.